 HMS Core: The behind-the-scenes action

-When it comes to HMS, a lot is going on at the developer side of things.
+When it comes to HMS, a lot is going on with the developer side of things.

-Back in December, Huawei promised developers that, if their app exists on the Play Store, it will take them less than 10 minutes to port it over to HMS.
+Back in December 2019, HUAWEI promised developers that if their app exists on the Play Store, it will take them less than 10 minutes to port it over to HMS.
 The company has hundreds of APIs available across a number of dev kits that’ll help developers create apps for HMS.

-Besides providing developers with the necessary tools, Huawei also incentivises them with cash to port their apps to HMS.
-The company is reportedly working with developers in every market to ensure that top Android apps are preinstalled on Huawei phones.
+Besides providing developers with the necessary tools, HUAWEI also incentivizes them with cash to port their apps to HMS.
+The company is reportedly working with developers in every market to ensure that top Android apps are preinstalled on HUAWEI phones.

-Huawei Mobile Services will also be a learning curve for users who have become comfortable with Google’s products over the years.
-Unfortunately, Huawei can’t really do much under the circumstances, except for expanding its own ecosystem.
-Hopefully, it’ll become stronger over the next few months and years or, in a perfect world, their troubles will end and GMS will once again be allowed in Huawei phones.
+If you are switching to a HUAWEI phone, HMS will be a learning curve for you, especially if you have become comfortable with Google’s products over the years.
+Unfortunately, HUAWEI can’t really do much under the circumstances except for expanding its own ecosystem.
+Hopefully, it’ll become even stronger over the next few years, or in a perfect world, their troubles will end, and GMS will once again be allowed on HUAWEI phones.